v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

 > Per eseguire l'esempio, è necessario avere installato Visual Studio 2012 o versioni successive e .NET Framework 4.5 o versioni successive nel computer.

 > [!NOTE]
-> Transport Layer Security (TLS) versione 1,2 è ora la versione minima da usare nello sviluppo di app.
-Se l'app è destinata a una versione di .NET Framework precedente alla 4,7, vedere l'articolo seguente per [le procedure consigliate per Transport Layer Security (TLS) con la .NET Framework](../../../../framework/network-programming/tls.md)
+> Transport Layer Security (TLS) version 1.2 is now the minimum version to use in your app development.
+If your app targets a .NET framework version earlier than 4.7, please refer to the following article for [Transport Layer Security (TLS) best practices with the .NET Framework](../../../../framework/network-programming/tls.md)

 ## <a name="BKMK_RecognizingReentrancy"></a> Riconoscimento della reentrancy